dCache/dcache-book2/install.md

 >If JAVA_HOME or JAVA cannot be defined as global environment variables in the operating system, then they can be defined in >either **/etc/default/dcache** or **/etc/dcache.env**.
 These two files are sourced by the init script and allow JAVA_HOME, JAVA and >DCACHE_HOME to be defined.

-Installing DCACHE on several nodes
+Installing dCache on several nodes
 ----------------------------------

 Installing DCACHE on several nodes is not much more complicated than installing it on a single node.
 Think about how DCACHE should be organised regarding services and domains.
-Then adapt the layout files, as described in [in the section called “Defining domains and services”](install.md), to the layout that you have in mind.
+Then adapt the layout files, as described in [in the section called “Defining domains and services”](install.md#defining-domains-and-services), to the layout that you have in mind.
 The files **/etc/dcache/layouts/head.conf** and **/etc/dcache/layouts/pool.conf**  contain examples for a DCACHE head-node and a DCACHE pool respectively.

 > **IMPORTANT**
 >